- Wideband audio codec

-VOCAL’s G.729AB voice compression algorithm is optimized for performance on leading DSPs and RISC/CISC processors from TI, ADI, AMD, ARM, Intel and other vendors.
-Custom designs are also available to meet your specific requirements.
+VOCAL’s G.729AB source code is optimized for performance on leading DSPs and RISC/CISC processors from TI, ADI, AMD, ARM, Intel and other vendors.
+VOCAL offers G.729AB voice compression as a standalone algorithm, as part of a modular software library suite, as well as with a VoIP stack.
+Custom designs are also available to meet your specific G.729AB codec needs.

 G.729AB requires 10 ms input frames and generates frames of 80 bits in length.
 Since G.729AB is based on the Code-Excited Linear Prediction (CELP) model, each 80 bit frame produced contains linear prediction coefficients, excitation code book indices, and gain parameters that are used by the decoder in order to reproduce speech.
 The inputs/outputs of G.729AB are 16 bit linear PCM samples that are converted from/to an 8 kbps compressed data stream.
 G.729AB has the same total algorithmic delay of 15 ms as the G.729 speech coder.

 G.729AB contains the same reduced complexity modifications present in the G.729A speech coder.
 In addition, it also uses the G.729 Annex B specifications to reduce transmission during periods of silence.
 In conversations, it is normal that periods of silence may occur with no voice present in the signal.
 During these times, it is possible to calculate the background noise characteristics and transmit these parameters instead, and only update values if the background noise changes significantly.